addisonhuddy/ronway/README.md

-# ronway
+# Ronway
-TDD approach to Conway's Game of Life in Ruby
+Test-driven, Ruby implementation of Conway's game of life